Search gov.ie

 European Elections

 The European Parliament is elected to promote the interests of the citizens of the European Union.
-It has legislative, budgetary and supervisory powers through which it plays an important part in the EU legislative process, in shaping the annual EU budget and in the supervision of the economy.
+It has legislative, budgetary and supervisory powers.
+These play an important part in the EU legislative process, in shaping the annual EU budget and in the supervision of the economy.

 Direct elections to the European Parliament are held every five years.
 Elections take place within a four day period, normally in May or June, throughout the European Union.
 The Minister for Housing, Local Government and Heritage makes an order setting the day and the hours for polling, which must be at least 12 hours between 7am and 10.30pm.